 The Beautiful Baptistery in Parma, Italy

 Staying in Parma for 90-days allowed us to view the Baptistery of Parma many times.
 It is located beside the Cathedral and is one of the greatest examples of art in Italy.
-This octagonal monument, made of Verona marble with four tiers of open loggias (the open wall to the elements) topped by a row of blind arches and crowing pinnacles, is certainly the most outstanding example of the transition from Romanesque to Gothic art in Italy.
+The monument is octagonal and made of Verona marble.
+It has four tiers of open loggias and is the most outstanding example of the transition from Romanesque to Gothic art in Italy.

-Benedetto Antelami supervised its construction and executed almost all the decorative sculptures.
-In the interior are the notable sculptures by Benedetto Antalami depicting the Months, Seasons, and the Signs of Zodiac.
+Benedetto Antelami supervised the Baptistery’s construction and executed almost all the decorative sculptures.
+In the interior are the notable sculptures by him and they depict the Months, Seasons, and the Signs of Zodiac.

-However, problems were posed over time as the paintings were not true frescoes.
-The paint would start to come off the walls and would be literally hanging on.
-Due to this, the Baptistery had to be painstakingly consolidated and restored with syringes and spatulas.
+Most noteworthy, over time problems occurred and they found out the paintings were not true frescoes.
+The paint would start to come off the walls and would be literally just be hanging on the walls!
+The Baptistery had to be painstakingly consolidated and restored with syringes and spatulas.